warning11223/warning11223/README.md

 - 👋 Hi, I’m Denis
-- 👀 I’m interested in IT
+- 👀 I’m interested in web-development
-- 📫 How to reach me https://www.linkedin.com/in/denis-khablo/
+- 📫 How to reach me - https://www.linkedin.com/in/denis-khablo/

 <!---
 warning11223/warning11223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.